-The game of chance my little travelling gang had been enjoying so frequently was simple – how many seconds into a song played on local radio would the singer last before uttering the word ‘corazon’.
+The game of chance my little travelling gang had been enjoying so frequently was simple – how many seconds into a song would the singer last before uttering the word ‘corazon’.
 Heart.
 In this instance it was approximately seven – and although my Spanish was limited, even I could pick up on the torrent of grief and woeful tale of spurned love that followed.
 Latin Americans don’t take affairs of the heart lightly.

 Back in England it was business as usual, and songs on the radio took on a less desolate timbre.
 But when those sad melodies crept onto the airwaves there it was, time and time again, that same word once more.
 Heart.
 And every melancholy tune cataloguing the destruction of this essential organ seemed to be about one thing and one thing only – the woes of amour gone wrong.
 I felt like the world was on the edge of despair and it was all down to romance.